 Proactively manage your relationship with immediate neighbours by providing them with a contact number to call if there are issues requiring attention.
-Notify neighbours of planned events that might extend beyond normal trading hours and manage any concerns before they escalate.

 Crime Prevention through Environmental Design

 Giving thought to the way you design your premises inside and out can lead to a reduction in criminal opportunity and helps to foster positive social interaction amongst your customers.